samad1337/samad1337.github.io/_posts/cicdgoat/2022-06-08-cicdgoat-writeup.md

 We have solved this challenge successfully!

-The reason we needed tags was because Jenkins pull the repo files from the tags number  and nothing else as is evident in the console history
+The reason we needed tags was because Jenkins pulls the repo files from the tags number and nothing else as is evident in the console history

 ![](https://files.gitbook.com/v0/b/gitbook-x-prod.appspot.com/o/spaces%2F0ozxUoEgqX8lSXt4wQpe%2Fuploads%2Fe6aidlefEtLS7ww1xfuD%2Fimage.png?alt=media&token=4a5a1ae3-9fdd-45c2-ad82-10af0a81e80f)